 You can’t miss the parliament, even if you want it.
-It’s located on the Pest side in the bank of the Danube and is 268 meters long and 96 meters high in the central dome.
-The Hungarian parliament is one of the biggest and oldest legislative buildings in the world.
+It’s located on the Pest side of the bank of the Danube and is 268 meters long and 96 meters high in the central dome.
+The Hungarian parliament is one of the world’s biggest and oldest legislative buildings.

 Imre Steindl used the English Parliament as inspiration.
-The building is beautiful and is inspiring to look at from every possible angle.
+The building is beautiful and inspiring to look at from every possible angle.
 Inside it is full of details, golden ornaments, and beautiful rooms.
-The tour will guide you through these rooms and sights which include the Holy Crown, the magnificent staircase, and the session room.
+The tour will guide you through these rooms and sights, including the Holy Crown, the magnificent staircase, and the session room.

-Our guide was very knowledgeable and seem to really enjoy her work, which only made the tour more interesting.
-If you want to visit the interior (highly recommended) you should reserve the tour ticket online – you will save time, money and guarantee your ticket.
+Our guide was very knowledgeable and seem to really enjoy her work, which only made the tour more enjoyable.
+If you want to visit the interior (highly recommended), you should reserve the tour ticket online – you will save time, and money and guarantee your ticket.
 In peak seasons the tickets sell out quickly.

 #3 Visit The Shoes On The Danube Bank

-While visiting Budapest you’ll surely walk on the banks on the Danube, and when doing so you should take some time to see this art installation.
-It’s installed on the left bank about 300 meters south of the Parliament, so it’s very easy to reach.
+While visiting Budapest, you’ll surely walk on the banks of the Danube, and when doing so, you should take some time to see this art installation.
+It’s installed on the left bank, about 300 meters south of the Parliament, so it’s very easy to reach.

 #4 Take the old metro

 Budapest is such an interesting city with so many things to appreciate that even the metro system is a relic.
-The Millennium Underground Railway was built under Andrássy Avenue and it’s the first metro line in continental Europe.
-Plans started as early as 1870 but construction started only in 1894 and it was finished in 1896 when Budapest was home to the World Fair.
-Since 2002 it’s a UNESCO heritage site.
+The Millennium Underground Railway was built under Andrássy Avenue, and it’s the first metro line in continental Europe.
+Plans started as early as 1870, but construction started only in 1894, and it was finished in 1896 when Budapest was home to the World Fair.
+Since 2002 it’s been a UNESCO heritage site.

-The Millennium Underground railway connects the city center with the Heroes square and the city park, where the world fair took place.
-Andrassy Avenue was the most elegant street in Budapest and that’s why it was decided to build the transportation underground.
-Each station is a little museum, with photos and texts in English and the metro themselves are very ancient.
+The Millennium Underground railway connects the city center with Heroes square and the city park, where the world fair took place.
+Andrassy Avenue was the most elegant street in Budapest, so it was decided to build the transportation underground.
+Each station is a little museum with photos and texts in English and the metro themselves are very ancient.
 Traveling in this old metro line is really an experience.
 We suggest you start in the city center and then exit at Heroes Square station at the end of Andrassy Avenue.